exercism/website-copy/tracks/python/exercises/word-count/mentoring.md

 Regular Expressions are very useful in pruning the input.

-At some point we need to ingnore case.
+At some point we need to ignore case.
 This is usually done by converting to lower or upper case.
 This should be done on the whole string, rather